WHERE TO STAY IN HONG KONG

 In order to help you decide where to stay in Hong Kong, we have compiled a neighbourhood guide and we have listed the best hotels in each price bracket in each neighbourhood.
-We have also compiled a recommended list of hotels across different price brackets, not taking the location into account for those that like to decide where to stay based solely on the hotel reputation/price.
+We have also a recommendation of hotels for each district based solely on the hotel reputation/price.

 If you click on the pictures it will take you to Agoda's website where you can check the price and availability.
 We link to Agoda since we made the experience that they always have the best prices.*

 Tsim Sha Tsui (TST) has the highest concentration of hotels out of all of the districts or neighbourhoods in Hong Kong.
 TST is located on the waterfront or tip of the Kowloon Peninsular.

 Characteristics: TST is the tourist hot spot.
 Everything around you will cater to tourism.
 TST is full of shopping malls, hotels, restaurants and tailors.

 Transport: TST is a transport hub.
 It is linked on the red line of the MTR (subway) which goes north to Mongkok where the markets are and south to Hong Kong Island.
 The Star Ferry is located in TST.
 TST is home to one of Hong Kong’s two cruise terminals and one of the ferry terminuses to Macau.